 Welcome to Massena Hospital.
 Thank you for visiting our website and I hope you are able to find the information you are looking for.
 If not please not hesitate to contact us and we will connect you to the appropriate people who can help.

 Like you, we at Massena Memorial are committed to our community, and we are here to meet your needs by delivering the best healthcare possible.
 We have a long tradition of taking care of the folks in Massena and the surrounding communities.
 Being in a smaller, more rural hospital we have a higher calling to how we provide care.
 Much of what we do is providing service to people we know, neighbors, friends, relatives or friends of friends.
 That is a very different responsibility than caring for anonymous patients and that is typically what happens in larger hospitals.
 Your care is the biggest priority we have.

-As the new Chief Executive Officer of Massena Memorial Hospital I am thrilled to be here and being a part of the creation of a new organization.
+As the Interim Chief Executive Officer of Massena Memorial Hospital I am pleased to be here and being a part of this great healthcare organization.
 As you may be aware the hospital is in the process of transitioning from a municipal hospital to a voluntary not-for-profit one similar to the vast majority of hospitals in New York State and around the country.
 Much work has been done in this regard and we hope to finalize the process in the coming months.
 We will still be the same folks giving you the same great care, only our corporate status will change.

 MMH Community Service Plan Executive Summary